Introduction to Overhide-Ledger and Ledger-Based Authentication

 For completeness, let's enumerate some obvious differences between overhide-ledger and blockchain ledgers.

 First, there is no pseudonymity between the payee and the payer; they know more details about each other.
-The overhide-ledger doesn't get involved with those personal details; they are relegated to the payment-gateway.
-But the two entities do interact.
+The overhide-ledger doesn't get involved with PCI compliance and know-your-customer details, those are relegated to the payment-gateway.
+Because of those details, the two entities know of each-other as much as with any other credit-card transaction.

-Although pseudonymity is reduced for the parties involved in a transaction, the public, at large, still just sees a ledger with hashes.
+Although pseudonymity is reduced for the parties directly involved in a transaction; the public at large at most sees a receipts-ledger with hashes -- for explicitly public transactions -- and nothing at all for private ones.

 It might have been more appealing to have overhide-ledger be an abstraction between the payee and the payer and have each deal solely with overhide-ledger segregated from each-other.
 Although, with that approach, the ledger would know more about the entities, and the entities would be more pseudonymous to each other.
 Unfortunately, since we're not dealing with cryptos where a transaction is a final word, this would open the ledger to risks of chargebacks, returns, and other problems.